kammradt/tutorial-express-mongodb/README.md

   })
 })
 ```
 > 1. We are first saving a new object in our Database named `saved`.
 Lets imagine that after some time, the users wants to delete it.
 Then, we will do the code below 2.
+Of course this could be an old object saved some time ago and we could also find it using other methods that we learned.
 > 2. We will call the method `findByIdAndDelete(id)` and this method will delete the object and also return a copy of it.
 (But the object is deleted!!!
 It is just a copy to display a last information of it).
+If we verify the database, the object is already gone and we just have a variable with the information.
 > 3. If we try to find the object that we just deleted by it's `ID`, it will return a `null`, because it was previously deleted.
+The resoult would be `null` if we use the method to find by `id`, but give a wrong `id`, for example.

 ## Creating the basic API file